-(1) A holder of a medium scale mining licence shall explore for, mine and produce minerals in an effective and efficient manner.

-(2) A holder of a medium scale mining licence shall carry out their work in compliance with the National Environment Act, 2019, the Occupational Safety and Health Act, 2006 and any other applicable written law.

-(3) The Minister may by regulations prescribe measures for the protection, health and safety of medium Scale mining operations.
+- (1) A holder of a medium scale mining licence shall explore for, mine and produce minerals in an effective and efficient manner. - (2) A holder of a medium scale mining licence shall carry out their work in compliance with the National Environment Act, 2019, the Occupational Safety and Health Act, 2006 and any other applicable written law. - (3) The Minister may by regulations prescribe measures for the protection, health and safety of medium scale mining operations.

-84. Sale of minerals
+83. Sale of minerals

-The minerals won by a medium scale miner shall be sold in a manner prescribed by regulations.
+A holder of a medium scale mining licence shall sell minerals won in a manner prescribed by regulations.

-Small Scale Mining Licence.
+Small Scale Mining Licence

-85. Threshold for small scale mining licence
+84. Threshold for small scale mining licence

-The Minister shall, by regulations, prescribe the threshold for small scale mining licence under this Act.
+The threshold for small scale mining licence is prescribed in Schedule 3.

-86. Eligibility for small scale mining licence
+85. Eligibility for small scale mining licence

-(1) A person who wishes to carry out small scale mining operations shall apply for a small scale mining licence in a manner prescribed by regulations.
+- (1) A person who wishes to carry out small scale mining operations shall apply for a small scale mining licence in a manner prescribed by regulations. - (2) A small scale mining licence shall be granted to- - (a) an individual who is a citizen of Uganda;

-- (2) A small scale mining licence shall be granted to- - (a) an individual who is a citizen of Uganda; - (b) a cooperative society or associations registered under the laws of Uganda comprising Ugandan citizens exclusively; - (c) partnership registered in accordance with the Partnership Act.
-2010 comprising of Ugandan citizens holding one hundred percent of the shares; or - (d) a company registered and incorporated under the Companies Act, 2012 and having one hundred percent of its shares held by Ugandan citizens.

-(3) A small scale mining licence shall not be granted to a cooperative society which is not registered in accordance with the Cooperative Societies Act.

-(4) A small scale mining licence shall not be granted to a body corporate-

-- (a) which is not registered and incorporated under the Companies Act, 2012 or any other applicable written law; - (b) which is in liquidation other than a liquidation which forms part of a scheme for the reconstruction or amalgamation of such body corporate; - (c) in respect of which an order has been made by a court of competent jurisdiction for its winding up or dissolution: - (d) which has made a composition or arrangement with the creditors; or - (e) which has among its shareholders, any shareholder who holds at least a ten percent share of the company or a director who would be disqualified in terms of subsection (4) (a) or (d).
+- (b) a cooperative society or associations registered under the laws of Uganda comprising Ugandan citizens exclusively; - (c) a partnership registered in accordance with the Partnership Act, 2010 comprising of Ugandan citizens holding one hundred percent of the shares; or - (d) a company registered and incorporated under the Companies Act, 2012 and having one hundred percent of its shares held by Ugandan citizens. - (3) A small scale mining licence shall not be granted to a cooperative society which is not registered in accordance with the Cooperative Societies Act. - (4) A small scale mining licence shall not be granted to a body corporate- - (a) which is not registered and incorporated under the Companies Act, 2012 or any other applicable written law; - (b) which is in liquidation other than a liquidation which forms part of a scheme for the reconstruction or amalgamation of such body corporate; - (c) in respect of which an order has been made by a court of competent jurisdiction for its winding up or dissolution; - (d) which has made a composition or arrangement with the creditors; or - (e) which has among its shareholders, any shareholder who holds at least a ten percent share of the company or a director who would be disqualified in terms of subsection (4) (a) or (d).

-87. Application for small scale mining licence
+86. Application for small scale mining licence